Sanctions for Academic Charges

 - Twelve months have passed since the grade of "XF" was imposed;

-- The student has successfully completed the Academic Integrity Seminar, conducted by the Student Honor Council in conjunction with the Office of Student Conduct; and
+- The student has successfully completed the Academic Integrity Seminar (more information below); and

 - The student has not been found responsible for another act of academic dishonesty or similar offense at Maryland or another higher education institution.